mooolight/mooolight.github.io/_posts/2023-05-26-Internship-Project-Keylogging-How-It-Works-V1.md

 ![](/assets/img/Pasted image 20230521195801.png)

-<u>Capture Keystroke</u>:
+<u>Captured Keystroke</u>:

 ![](/assets/img/Pasted image 20230521200059.png)

 - Although the capture keystrokes has added weird 'u' character, it shows that the keystroke is being captured by an attacker.

 - The correct password is: "ResearchProject123!"

 ##### Case 2: Capturing credentials entered on `KeePassXC`